mth229/mth229.github.io/limits.md

 limiting process.
 Fermat in 1629 essentially took a limit to find the slope of a tangent line to a polynomial curve.
 Newton in the late 1600s, exploited the idea in his development of calculus (as did Leibnez).
-Yet it wasn't until the 1800s that [Bolzano, Cauchy and Weierstrass](http://en.wikipedia.org/wiki/Limit_of_a_function#History) put the idea on a firm footing, as above.
+Yet it wasn't until the 1800s that [Bolzano, Cauchy, and Weierstrass](http://en.wikipedia.org/wiki/Limit_of_a_function#History) put the idea on a firm footing, as above.